GuillaumeR16/env_claims_detector/README.md

 2. The second possible reason, as discussed with Prof. Valchos, is that this method may not capture and vectorize all the words effectively.
 In such cases, if the identified and vectorized words in the sentence happen to be stopwords, there is no opportunity for the entire sentence to be associated with an environmental claim. <br>

 - Moreover, the dataset's size plays a significant role in the effectiveness of Word embedding models like Word2Vec and Doc2Vec.
 It seems that these models require a substantial amount of training data to accurately represent words.
 If the dataset used for training the word embeddings is relatively limited, the resulting embeddings might not adequately capture the underlying semantic connections between words.
 In such situations, simpler models like BOW, which depend on straightforward word occurrence statistics, may yield better results.
 In the case of a Word2Vec model for instance, with a smaller dataset, words like 'climate' may not be adequately represented in the vector space.
 This may occur because the model has not been trained on a sufficient amount of data to capture the nuanced meanings and associations of such words.
 Therefore, when using this model on the testing dataset, some sentences containing the word “climate” might not be correctly labelled.
 This is why, in a subsequent phase of the report, we plan to conduct a more extensive analysis where we enhance our dataset by incorporating new environmental claims.
 - Furthermore, when examining the displayed table, it appears that the recall metric is quite low for most of the models.
 As previously mentioned, such feature couuld be dangerous for our annual rapoort analysis.
-We'll come back to this point in the next section.
+We will come back to this point in the next section.

 __DistilBERT__